Our USA Board

 Samaritan Village Today

 With its goal of rescuing abandoned children and giving them a permanent home clearly in mind, the first objective has always been to find families who will adopt these children.
-Since its beginning in a small house in Arusha, Samaritan Village has rescued over one hundred children.
+Since its beginning in a small house in Arusha, Samaritan Village has rescued over two hundred children.
 The majority have been adopted by families from around the world.
 Those children who have not been adopted have been given a home at Samaritan Village so that through the Grace of God, these once abandoned children now have a place they call home.

 Today, SamaritanVillage is growing and currently cares for more than 50 children in a permanent residence with a 24 hour staff to care for them.
 The orphanage provides each child with nutritious food, clothing, health care and education in a warm and loving Christian environment.
 Samaritan Village has its own chapel for daily worship and serves not only the children, but many members in the community as well.